validatedpatterns/docs/industrial-edge/troubleshooting.md

 ### Subscriptions not being installed

 #### Symptom: Install seems to "freeze" at a specific point.
-Expected operators do not install in the cluster.
+Expected operators do not install in the cluster

 **Cause:** It is possible an operator was requested to be installed that isn't allowed to be installed on this version of OpenShift.

 **Resolution:**